TryOmar/Vacation-System/README.md

 1. **Start with Requirements** - Study the SRS and project scope
 2. **Understand Use Cases** - Analyze the 12 use cases for modeling techniques
+3. **Learn User Stories** - Review the 12 user stories for agile requirements
-3. **Study Process Flows** - Review workflow and state diagrams
+4. **Study Process Flows** - Review workflow and state diagrams
-4. **Examine Data Models** - Learn data dictionary structures
+5. **Examine Data Models** - Learn data dictionary structures
-5. **Review UI Designs** - Understand wireframe and interface requirements
+6. **Review UI Designs** - Understand wireframe and interface requirements
-6. **Practice Automation** - Use scripts to maintain documentation
+7. **Practice Automation** - Use scripts to maintain documentation

 ## 🎓 What You'll Learn